-Build-for-rent (BFR) is a new, booming asset class.
+Build-to-rent (BTR) is a new, booming asset class.

-Based on the build-for-rent consulting assignments we’ve completed in the last 4 years, and a surge in long-established apartment developers now subscribing to our research, we are highly confident that supply will increase dramatically.
+Based on the build-to-rent consulting assignments we’ve completed in the last 4 years, and a surge in long-established apartment developers now subscribing to our research, we are highly confident that supply will increase dramatically.

-Build-for-rent developers are buying plenty of land.
+Build-to-rent developers are buying plenty of land.

-BFR operators are buying land most actively in:
+BTR operators are buying land most actively in:

 - Southeast = 9% to 14% of lots (finished lots, entitled land / paper lots, raw land)